-The XXVII International HIV Drug Resistance and Treatment Strategies Workshop has a limited attendance capacity of 200 delegates.
+The 28th International HIV Drug Resistance and Treatment Strategies Workshop has a limited attendance capacity of 200 delegates.

-Individuals interested in attending this Workshop must submit an abstract application prior to the deadline of Sunday, 22 July 2018.
-An on-line abstract application link is available on this Workshop website (click here).
+Individuals interested in attending this Workshop must submit an abstract application prior to the deadline of Thursday, 1 August 2019.
+An online abstract application link is available on this Workshop website (click here).

 All abstract applications will be acknowledged, but this acknowledgment does not represent a confirmation of acceptance.
 Applications sent via e-mail cannot be accepted.
-Abstract authors will be notified on 6 August 2018 of the status of their submission.
-Online registration for the Workshop will be open from 6 August 2018.
+Abstract authors will be notified on 26 August 2019 of the status of their submission.

 The Workshop is the premier forum addressing the growing challenge of resistance to antiretrovirals, especially in low and middle income countries (LMIC).
 Leading laboratory scientists, clinical investigators, epidemiologists, programme directors and other stakeholders will present and discuss the latest findings on HIV drug resistance and its implications particularly for LMIC.

-The Workshop programme will consist of 2 full days of invited plenary presentations and abstract-driven oral and poster sessions (22 and 23 October 2018) followed by a half-day resistance training workshop (24 October 2018) entitled ‘Integrated adherence and virological monitoring; insights from the ITREMA trial’.
+The Workshop programme will consist of an educational programme on the first day (16 October 2019) followed by 2 full days of invited plenary presentations and abstract-driven oral and poster sessions (17 and 18 October 2019).

 VENUE AND TRAVEL INFORMATION